 Planning the wedding was an uphill task, but with my dear friend, Luv Israni (who also filmed our wedding), by my side, I knew I was in good hands.
 On D-day, the baraat arrived before schedule.
 Everything was happening at once.
 I rushed into the Gurudwara wearing my heels, almost forgetting that I was supposed to take off my footwear before entering.

 Mayank makes me feel secure, and I always wanted someone like that.
 He is also very considerate and caring.
 My mom always used to say that there should be at least a 6-year age gap between my future husband and me.
 And because I am very childish, I need a man who can take care of things, take care of the difficult child that I am.
 I am not an easy woman to handle, but he doesn’t make me feel like I am complicated.
 He makes it look like a piece of cake.
 I like his patience and his way of handling things.

 In our wedding vows, we promised to be authentic, transparent and compassionate.
 When there are conflicts (it would be strange if there weren’t), we’ll handle them with mutual respect and clear communication.
 We promised to face difficult conversations without threats, accusations or defensiveness.

 We promised to let each other grow, give each other space, give time to each other, be ourselves and voice our opinions strongly without keeping things inside because we understand very well that we are two different individuals.

 Making these promises ensures that the commitment we make to one another is built on a solid foundation of self-respect.

-We’ve have never had an argument that has extended over days.
+We’ve had never had an argument that has extended over days.
 My mother always says, ‘Don’t sleep on an argument’.
 We always end fights quickly, sealed with a hug.
 One of us usually laughs in the middle of an argument.
-We fight like kids, but make up quickly too.
+We fight like kids but makeup too rapidly.